AEW Holiday Bash: History

-On December 9, 2020, All Elite Wrestling (AEW) announced that the December 23 episode of their flagship television program, Dynamite, would be a special episode titled Holiday Bash.
+On December 9, 2020, the American professional wrestling company All Elite Wrestling (AEW) announced that the December 23 episode of their flagship television program, Dynamite, would be a special episode titled Holiday Bash, broadcast on TNT.
 The Christmas television special was taped on December 17 at Daily's Place in Jacksonville, Florida due to the ongoing COVID-19 pandemic.

 AEW resumed live touring in July 2021.
 On December 7 that year, AEW President Tony Khan confirmed that Holiday Bash would return, expanding to a two-part event.
-The first part aired live on December 22 for Dynamite while the second part aired on tape delay on Christmas Day as a special episode of Rampage—AEW's secondary television program that began airing in August 2021.
+The first part aired live on December 22 for Dynamite while the second part aired on tape delay on Christmas Day as a special episode of Rampage—AEW's secondary television program that began airing in August 2021 on TNT.
 The event took place at the Greensboro Coliseum in Greensboro, North Carolina.
-While Rampage usually airs on Fridays, for the Holiday Bash special, it was pushed back to Saturday night because of TNT's traditional Christmas Eve marathon showing of A Christmas Story.
+While Rampage usually aired on Fridays, for the Holiday Bash special, it was pushed back to Saturday night because of TNT's traditional Christmas Eve marathon showing of A Christmas Story.

 The 2022 event retained the two-part format, but this time with Rampage airing in its normal Friday night time slot as there was not a broadcasting conflict like the previous year.
-The 2023 event then expanded Holiday Bash to a three-part special, also encompassing Saturday Night Collision, AEW's third television program that launched in June 2023.
+This was also the first Holiday Bash to air on TBS as Dynamite moved to the channel earlier that year in January.
+The 2023 event then expanded Holiday Bash to a three-part special, also encompassing Collision, AEW's third television program that launched in June 2023 on TNT, airing on Saturdays.
 The 2024 event reduced it back to Dynamite and Rampage due to Collision airing as a different special that week called Christmas Collision.

+Following the cancellation of Rampage at the end of 2024, the 2025 event was broadcast as Dynamite and Collision.
+The event took place on December 17 and aired on December 17 and 20.
+The December 17 broadcast was three hours, consisting of a two-hour Dynamite immediately followed by a one-hour Collision, simulcast on TBS and HBO Max, and then another one-hour Collision aired on tape delay on December 20, simulcast on TNT and HBO Max.
+This marked the first Holiday Bash to take place outside the United States, as it was held in Manchester, England.
+It also marked the first Holiday Bash to stream on HBO Max following AEW's updated deal with Warner Bros.
+Discovery that began earlier that year in January.